benjaminknox/flask-react/README.md

   Flask React
 </h1>

 Because getting started developing web apps with flask and react can be easier, this boilerplate for developing them exists.
 This is a docker-compose script that builds a flask API with a react front end.
-Live reload for both frameworks is automatically on, so you can get right to coding an app.
+Built so you can get right to coding an app.

 ![Flask React](./readme-files/flask-react.gif)